tango4j/llm_speaker_tagging/README.md

 git clone https://huggingface.co/datasets/GenSEC-LLM/SLT-Task2-Post-ASR-Speaker-Tagging
 ```

-In folder, you will see the following folder structures.
+In the above folder, you will see the following folder structures.

 ```bash
 .